MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-16-Jekyll-next-previous.md

 - software
 ---

-I was having difficulty making a next and previous preview at the end of each post for my site using Jekyll.
+I was having difficulty making a next and previous preview at the end of each post using Jekyll.

 The main issue was not that I couldn't make next and previous links, it was that I couldn't find a more concise way to hydrate next and previous cards with an image preview based on the corresponding post.
 In other words, I wanted to make it pretty.